Welcome to today's edition of the Rush 24-7 podcast.

 Dark suits are casual wear.

-Since this is the first time we've had a woman who was serious contender for president, it's uh it's been an adjustment to watch her more changeable looks and to see the lengths that she goes to get the right lighting and to make the right wardrobe choices.
+Since this is the first time we've had a woman who was a serious contender for president, it's been an adjustment to watch her more changeable looks and to see the lengths that she goes to get the right lighting and to make the right wardrobe choices.

 Her campaigns devising strategies to humanize her, make her seem more warm and material.

-The public still has no idea what part of her is stage managed and focused grouped and what part is legit.
+The public still has no idea what part of her is stage managed and focus grouped and what part is legit.

 It's pretty pathetic at this stage of her career that she has to wage a major offensive by helicopter and web testimonials to make herself appear warm-blooded.

-Now, Maureen Dowd just hit Hillary harder than I did in that monologue.
+Now, Maureen Dowd just hit Hillary harder than I did in that monologue while accepting and agreeing with the premise.

 Dan Abrams' middle name is Notice Me.